kusumi/fileobj/doc/README.notes.md

 ## General

-+ Installation failed due to a missing Python header file. -> **Install *python-devel* package for the Python version in use.
-The name may differ among platforms, however it's generally called *python-devel* or *python2-devel* or *python3-devel* or something along these lines.**
++ Installation failed due to a missing Python header file. -> **Install *Python.h* via *python-devel* package for the Python version in use.
+The name may differ among platforms, however it's generally called *python-devel* or *python2-devel* or *python3-devel* or something along these lines.
+On Debian based Linux distributions, these packages are probably called *libpython-dev* or *libpython3-dev*.**

         Python.h: No such file or directory

++ Unable to install a missing header file *Python.h*. -> **Run *setup.py* with *--no-native* option.
+This option mostly provides the same functionality without using C extension.**

+        $ sudo python ./setup.py clean --all
+        $ sudo python ./setup.py install --force --record ./install.out --no-native

 + Installation warned below warning. -> **This can be ignored.
 GCC may complain this on some old Python versions.**